Brandtweary/Cymbiont/README.md

 ```bash
 python cymbiont.py
 ```
 Cymbiont will automatically use the virtual environment created during setup.
+If you are using an alternative environment manager, see the [Alternative Environment Managers](#alternative-environment-managers) section below.

 ### Environment Issues?
 If you encounter any environment-related errors, you can re-run the bootstrap script: